 All students must be in their form rooms by 8:45am at the very latest and school finishes at 3:10pm allowing students time to complete homework or participate in an extra-curricular activity.

 Having different teachers for different subjects may take a while to get used to.
 It also means there is a lot of moving around between lessons as everyone moves to their next classroom.
 Lessons last for around 60 minutes and there are five lessons in a day.
-In the morning you will have Registration / Form Time / Assembly followed by two lessons, then a 15 minute break.
-This is followed by one more lesson before lunch.
-At 12:30pm there is a 35 minute lunch break for all students and the day finishes with two more lessons.
+In the morning you will have Registration / Form Time / Assembly followed by two lessons, then a 20 minute break.
+After break there is one more lesson then lunch for students on the early lunch sitting or two more lessons then lunch for those on the late lunch sitting.
+Both lunch sittings are 35 minutes long.
+Early lunch students have two more lessons and late lunch students have one more lesson before the end of the school day.
 School finishes at 3:10pm each day.
 For more information on the school day please click here.